octaviotastico/loula-wage-access/README.md

 ### Frontend

-The frontend is build in React, using as low libraries as possible.

-It only depends on axios, and react-router, nothing else.
+The frontend is build in React, with minimal library dependencies, ensuring a lightweight and efficient application.
+It only depends on axios for HTTP requests, and react-router for navigation.

-The app is divided in 3 main screens:
+The interface is organized into three principal sections:

-1. Home screen: Where you can see your balances, and all your transactions.
+1. **Home screen**: Where employees can see their balances and all their transactions.
-2. Wage Advance screen: Where you can ask for an advance of your salary.
+2. **Wage Advance screen**: Where employees have the option to request an advance of their salary.
-3. Transfer Money screen: Where you can transfer money to other employees.
+3. **Transfer Money screen**: Where employees can transfer money to other employees.

 ### Backend

-The backend is build in Node.js, using Express.js.
+The backend is build in Node.js with Express.js.

-The api consists of these endpoints:
+The API consists of these endpoints:

-1. GET `/employee/general/:employeeId`: To get the general information of an employee (name, total earning, monthly salary, and salary currency).
+1. **GET** `/employee/general/:employeeId`: To get the general information of an employee (name, total earning, monthly salary, and salary currency).
-2. GET `/employee/balance/:employeeId`: To get the balance of an employee in all the currencies that employee has.
+2. **GET** `/employee/balance/:employeeId`: To get the balance of an employee in all the currencies that employee has.
-3. GET `/employee/transactions/:employeeId`: To get a list of all the transactions of an employee.
+3. **GET** `/employee/transactions/:employeeId`: To get a list of all the transactions of an employee.
-4. GET `/advance/avaliable/:employeeId`: To get the maximum amount of money an employee can ask for an advance, taking into account the amount of money that employee has already asked for this month.
+4. **GET** `/advance/avaliable/:employeeId`: To get the maximum amount of money an employee can ask for an advance, taking into account the amount of money that employee has already asked for this month.
-5. POST `/advance/requested`: Returns a list of all the advancements the employee has asked for this month.
+5. **POST** `/advance/requested`: Returns a list of all the advancements the employee has asked for this month.
-6. POST `/advance/request`: To ask for an advance of the salary.
+6. **POST** `/advance/request`: To ask for an advance of the salary.
-7. POST `/transactions/transfer`: To make a transfer of money from one employee to another.
+7. **POST** `/transactions/transfer`: To make a transfer of money from one employee to another.
-8. POST `/transactions/spend`: To spend money on something that is not in the wallet.
+8. **POST** `/transactions/spend`: To spend money on something that is not in the wallet.

 ### Database

-The database is implemented in PostgreSQL, and it has 4 main tables:
+The database is implemented in PostgreSQL, featuring this four primary tables:

-1. Employees: To store the general information of the employees.
+1. **Employees**: To store the general information of the employees.

 | id | name | total_earning | monthly_salary | salary_currency |
 |----|------|---------------|----------------|-----------------|